ues-io/uesio/docs/redux/README.md

 ## Redux store data structure

-In contrast to the [redux style guide](https://redux.js.org/style-guide/style-guide/#use-plain-javascript-objects-for-state), not only plain JavaScript objects are stored in the redux store. `yaml.Document` data structure deviates on that.
+In contrast to the [redux style guide](https://redux.js.org/style-guide/style-guide/#use-plain-javascript-objects-for-state), not only plain JavaScript objects are stored in the redux store.
+The data structure `yaml.Document` deviates on that.

 ## Platform API injection

-The platform API is injected into the redux-thunk so we can easily access it upon thunk creation, while using the utility function [createAsyncThunk](https://redux-toolkit.js.org/usage/usage-with-typescript#createasyncthunk) of [Redux Toolkit](https://redux-toolkit.js.org/).
+The platform API is injected into the redux-thunk so we can easily access it upon thunk creation, while using the utility function [createAsyncThunk](https://redux-toolkit.js.org/usage/usage-with-typescript#createasyncthunk) of Redux Toolkit.
 This is done through the `middleware` attribute, like so `middleware: [thunk.withExtraArgument(plat)]` of the argument passed to [configureStore](https://redux-toolkit.js.org/api/configureStore).

-## Reducer is a pure function
+## Reducers with Immer

 Redux [enforces](https://redux.js.org/understanding/thinking-in-redux/glossary#reducer) the reducers to be pure functions.